mui/material-ui/docs/src/pages/style/reboot.md

 ### Typography

-- We enable the font antialiasing for better display of the Roboto font.
+- Font antialiasing is enabled for better display of the Roboto font.
 - No base font-size is declared on the `<html>`, but 16px is assumed (the browser default).